pysat/pysat/docs/new_instrument.rst

 **Pre-Built list_files Methods and Support**

-Finding local files is generally similar across data sets thus pysat includes a variety of methods to make support this functionality easier.
+Finding local files is generally similar across data sets thus pysat includes a variety of methods to make supporting this functionality easier.
 The simplest way to construct a valid list_files method is to use one of these included pysat methods.